-These ranks are generally parallel to Associate Professor.
-In addition to the qualifications required of the assistant ranks, appointees to these ranks should have extensive successful experience in scholarly or creative endeavors, and the ability to propose, develop, and manage major research projects.
-Appointment to these ranks may be made for a period of up to three years.
+This rank is generally parallel to Associate Professor.
+In addition to the qualifications required of the Assistant Research Professor, appointees shall have extensive successful experience in scholarly or creative endeavors, the ability to propose, develop, and manage major research projects, and proven contributions to the educational mission through teaching or service.
+Appointments to this rank are typically one to five years and are renewable.